 By their very nature, Sims Limited and its business divisions are at the centre of the circular economy.

-A resource renewal facility is a treatment facility that uses shredded material to create other useful products.
+A resource renewal facility is a treatment facility that uses material left over from recycling to create other useful products.

 In our case, we will have state-of-the-art facilities that will use the latest, proven plasma gasification technology, to transform ASR into valuable products for society.